CLOVIS-AI/Gradle-conventions/settings/README.md

 - The cache will be automatically written to if we're running on the default branch (detected using GitLab Predefined variables), using the `GRADLE_BUILD_CACHE_CREDENTIALS` environment variable
 - Otherwise, the cache is read-only
 - Override the Build Cache URL using `buildCacheUrl` Gradle property

+## Plugin Catalog

+> Plugin ID: `dev.opensavvy.conventions.settings.plugin-catalog`

+- Creates a version catalog with all the plugins contained in this repository